 Hospital Parking Charges

-Another issue I have been involved with is campaigning against hospital parking charges at the Princess Alexandra Hospital and nationally.
+Another issue Robert has been involved with is campaigning against hospital parking charges.
 In response to my campaign, the Government announced in August 2014 that they were publishing new guidelines, and asking hospitals to provide concessions to certain groups.
 This is a very welcome announcement by the Government and a great step forward for the campaign.
 Although in the long term, I would still like to see hospital parking fees scrapped altogether, this is still a fantastic success.
 I firmly believe that hospitals must give free or a reduced parking fee to priority groups, including visitors with relatives who are gravely ill or have an extended stay in hospital, according to new government guidance published today.